IDMNYU/DM6193-Web-Studio-SU15/dm6193_syllabus.md

 ### COURSE STRUCTURE

-Class will be comprised of lectures, critiques, show & tells, and working labs.
-There will be weekly homework assignments that students will present to the class, quizzes, a midterm exam and midterm and final project critiques.
+Class will be comprised of lectures, critiques, show & tells, and working production labs.
+There will be weekly homework assignments that students will present to the class, quizzes,midterm and final project critiques.
 We will also have a guest speaker (Date to be determined, depending on their schedule).

 Critiques (AKA crits) are the best way to articulate your ideas to others and get immediate feedback.
 During the crit, the professor and your classmates analyze and suggest ways to increase the visual and conceptual impact of each existing idea.
 Take notes when your work is being critiqued and do not edit the responses, whether you agree with them or not.
 Review your crit notes and reflect upon what was said.
 Ask yourself how you could combine, transform, or expand the ideas that show the most promise.
 However, resist the temptation to incorporate all suggestions and comments.
 Only utilize the ones that work for you and your project.